felixabele/GeoCloud/README.md

 Soon there will be more

-Canvas Support and distance between Point / Cities
+Canvas Support and distance between Points / Cities
 ========
 From now on you have two more options for enabling HTML5 Canvas support for additional features: